 The 1861 Military Handbook and Soldiers Manual of Information has recipes that the cooks used to prepare meals for soldiers eating together in the fort.
 For example:

+To Cook Salt Meat for Fifty Men - Put fifty pounds of meat in the boiler.
+Fill with water and let soak all night.
+Next morning wash the meat well.
+Fill with fresh water, and boil gently three hours and serve.
+Skim off the fat, which, when cold, is an excellent substitute for butter.
+Soup for Fifty Men - Put in the boiler seven and one half gallons of water.
+Add to it fifty pounds of meat, the rations of preserved or fresh vegetables (about eight pounds of fresh vegetables; or four squares from a cake of preserved vegetables); a table-spoonful of pepper, if handy; ten small table-spoonfuls of salt.
+Simmer three hours, and serve.
+When rice is issued put it in when boiling.
+Three pounds will be sufficient.
+Skim off the fat, which, when cold, is an excellent substitute for butter.
 Salt Pork with Mashed Peas for One Hundred Men - Put in two stoves fifty pounds of pork each; divide 22 pounds of peas in four pudding cloths, rather loosely tied, putting to boil at the same time as your pork; let all boil gently till done, say about two hours; take out the pudding cloth and peas; put all meat in one caldron; remove the liquor from the other pan, turning back the peas in it; add two tea-spoonfuls of pepper, a pound of fat, and with a wooden spatula smash the peas and serve both.

 As you can see, military food preparation and menus have changed substantially since the Civil War.